kadhirvelm/stract/README.md

 Pieces come in three forms: water, fire, or earth.

-All pieces can move freely in any of the 4 cardinal directions.
+All pieces can move freely in any of the 4 basic cardinal directions.
 In addition each piece has a special move:
 1. Waters can move 1 tile diagonally
-2. Fires can move up to 2 tiles in any cardinal direction
+2. Fires can move up to 2 tiles in any basic cardinal direction
-2. Earths can switch places with any piece (including an opponent's) on an adjacent tile
+2. Earths can designate a tile up to 2 tiles away.
+If after the movement phase there's at least one piece in the designated tile, the earth piece will switch its place with the all the pieces on the designated tile.

-Action resolution happens in the following order: first all spawns and all movement, then all earth switching, then piece destruction, which leads to a few nuances:
+Action resolution happens in the following order: first all spawns, then all movement, then all earth switching, then piece destruction, then piece scoring.
+This leads to a few nuances:
 1. Fires can jump over other pieces
-2. Earth switching can miss because it targets a tile, not a piece.
-If it misses, the earth will do nothing
+2. Earth switching can miss because it targets the tile, not the piece.
+If it misses, the earth piece will do nothing
-3. If a earth attempts to switch with a tile that has more than one piece, it will switch places will all of them.
-Piece destruction will happen after the switch
+3. Earth pieces will only take themselves during a switch
+4. Any conflicts between earth pieces is resolved via a first-come-first-serve basis

 If two pieces occupy the same tile, the following happens:
 1. Water destroy Fire